 For more information and to book, find their Dolphin Discovery Centre website.

-Note – Monkey Mia Dolphin Experience is popular in Western Australia, however, this is meet and feed experience and not one where you can swim with wild dolphins.
+Note – Monkey Mia Dolphin Experience is popular in Western Australia, however, this is a meet and feed experience and not one where you can swim with dolphins.

 Hop onboard the Temptation Sailing 58-foot catamaran, just 25 minutes from Adelaide CBD for an encounter to meet the thousands of locals.
 This experience involves a gorgeous morning sail out onto the Gulf St. Vincent.
 When you’ve found your new friends, suit up, hold onto the flotation line and let the fun begin!